shuLhan/dsv/README.md

 path.
 If no path is given then it assumed that the input file is in the same directory with configuration file.
 * `InputMetadata`: mandatory, list of metadata.
 * `Skip`: optional, number, default 0.
-Skip define the number of rows that will be skipped when first input file is opened.
+Skip define the number of line that will be skipped when first input file is opened.
 * `Rejected`: optional, default to `rejected.dat`.
 Rejected is file where data that does not match with metadata will be saved.
 One can inspect the rejected file fix it for re-process or ignore it.
-* `MaxRows`: optional, maximum number of rows for one read operation that will be saved in memory.
+* `MaxRows`: optional, default to `256`.
+Maximum number of rows for one read operation that will be saved in memory.
+If its negative, i.e. `-1`, all data in input file will be processed.
 * `DatasetMode`: optional, default to "rows".
 Mode of dataset in memory.
 Valid values are "rows", "columns", or "matrix".
 Matrix mode is combination of rows and columns, it give more flexibility when processing the dataset but will require additional memory.

+#### `DatasetMode` explained

 For example, given input data file,